sage-code/maj/alphabet.md

 * Letter  `x`  is fricative post-alveolar like `sh` in "ashes" or "fashion";
 * Letter  `k`  is plosive velar like "k" in "kitten" or "c" in "color";

+**Note:** Letters  `g` and `h` have two distinct pronounciations sounds that will be explained below, so keep reading to find out details.

 ## Difficult sounds

-There are some rules and concepts you must understand for reading and writing Maj letters:
+There are some concepts you must understand for reading and writing Maj correctly:

 **Digraphs**

-Following letters are represented using digraphs in English.
+Following letters are represented using digraphs in English but not in Maj.

 * Letter `c` sounds `t͡s` like `ts` in  "cats":
 [listen](https://en.wikipedia.org/wiki/Voiceless_alveolar_affricate)